anywhichway/blockstore/README.md

 # Release History (reverse chronological order)

+v0.0.4 2017-07-01 Made API optionally compatible with `localStorage`

-v0.0.3 Minor documentation update.
+v0.0.3 2017-06-30 Minor documentation update.

-v0.0.2 Added load tests and made the specification of encoding more regular.
+v0.0.2 2017-06-30 Added load tests and made the specification of encoding more regular.
 Documented.

-v0.0.1 Generalized from JSONBlockStore v0.0.1 which was extracted from ReasonDB v3.2
+v0.0.1 2017-06-29 Generalized from JSONBlockStore v0.0.1 which was extracted from ReasonDB v3.2